The First-Year Experience: Your Success Starts Here

 • Participate in live social events

-• four years of English
+• Four years of English

-• at least three years of math
+• At least three years of math

-• at least two years of modern language
+• At least two years of modern language

-• at least two years of natural or physical science
+• At least two years of natural or physical science

-• at least three years of social science
+• At least three years of social science

-• and two years of academic electives
+• Two years of academic electives

 As part of our comprehensive review process, supplemental materials, as well as a personal interview, may be required prior to the determination of admissibility.